 Currently, there are only two FDA approved and marketed products that prevent the transmission of HIV/AIDS through sexual intercourse: the male condom and FC2.
 FC2 is currently the only FDA approved and marketed female-controlled product that prevents STIs, including HIV/AIDS.
 Used consistently and correctly, FC2 provides women dual protection against STIs, including HIV/AIDS, and unintended pregnancy.
-FC2 does not compete with the male condom; it provides an alternative to either unprotected sex or male condom usage.
+FC2 is not seen as directly competing with the male condom; it provides an alternative to either unprotected sex or male condom usage.